 Working With a Financial Advisor

 Because the advisor gets to know you on a more personal level and has years of experience doing financial planning across many client scenarios, they will be able to provide you with more actionable information than an anonymous online form.
-If you’re curious to learn more if how a financial plan works, please read our definitive guide to financial planning.
+If you’re curious to learn more about how a financial plan works, please read our definitive guide to financial planning.